ytraiba/Business-Template/README.md

 # Buisness Website Template

-The goal of this project was to create a buiness website template that can be easily updated by its owner.
+The goal of this project was to create a buisness website template that can be easily updated by its owner.

 ## Lessons Learned